longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Players List
 ^^^^^^^^^^^^

-The :guilabel:`Players list` table shows information about the configured players in the game.
+The :guilabel:`Players List` table shows information about the configured players in the game.
 The information shown in Figure 2 is what a single player game looks like.
 A LongTurn multiplayer game will look very similar, except that all the player's aliases will be shown as set up by the game administrator.
 You can right-click on a player's row to configure details about the specific player: